 Panda Gourmet and Xi’an Gourmet

 Some of DC’s best Chinese food is in a . . .
 Days Inn?
 In fact, the oddball locale has become part of the charm for Szechuan heat-seekers.
 Fish filet with silky tofu hides under a cover of chilies and numbing peppercorns, while bright chili oil punctuates dumplings and dan-dan noodles.
-But spice isn’t the only trick in the kitchen.
-The Chinese beef “burger” is enlivened with cumin that you’ll smell before it even hits the table.
-New Rockville sibling Xi’an Gourmet serves up similar mouth-numbing dishes.
+Newer Rockville sibling Xi’an Gourmet serves up similar mouth-numbing dishes in a standalone restaurant

 Peking Gourmet Inn

-Restaurants, keep your trendy roast chicken—we’re feasting on duck at this 40-year-old institution, which has lured a spectrum of celebrity guests (the Bushes, Psy).
+Restaurants, keep your trendy roast chicken—we love feasting on duck at this 40 year-old institution, which has lured a spectrum of celebrity guests from the Bushes to K-Pop phenom, Psy.
 The details make this bird stand out: house-made hoisin and fresh pancakes, scallions grown on the Tsui family farm in Purcellville, and servers who expertly hew the moist meat and crackling skin.
 Round out a festive meal with a scorpion bowl and stellar plates like shrimp with local garlic shoots.

 1121 Nelson St., Rockville; 301-279-0806